EstenGrove/AdvantageTracker-v1-Heroku/README.md

   - Apply this user flow inside of the <DetailsView/>

 - [ ] Create "ADD NOTE" flow for tasks and subtasks.

   - Might need some helpers for finding the matching task record whose note record needs updating.

+- [ ] REQUIRES MED CHECK:
+  - if selected mark as "NOT-COMPLETE" and require a "follow-up date"

+**Styles**

+- [ ] Fix <DashboardNav/>
+  - Add "back arrow" to upper left, next to <Sidebar/> and make it larger!